VeronicaObodozie/Responsible-and-Reproducible-AI/Heart Failure Prediction/README.md

 </table>
 </div>

-Patterns abd correlations were also highlighted.
+Patterns and correlations were also highlighted:
 ![Correlation](image-1.png)

+## Evaluation Criteria
+A notebook that was the foundation of subsequent code was used to get a better understanding of the metrics required for evaluation and how to apply fainess.

+## General Structure of predict_failure.py
+This is the main code for prediction.
+It includes the preprocessing, model development, evaluation, and explainability.

-## Data Input and Preprocessing
+### Data Input and Preprocessing
 This includes:
 * Removing outlier leaving 917 observations
 * Numerical data scaling